sendaifun/solana-agent-kit/README.md

 ### Carry out a perpetual trade using a Drift vault

-Open a perpetual trade using a drift vault that is delegated to you.
+Open a perpetual trade using a Drift vault that is delegated to you.

 ```typescript
 const signature = await agent.tradeUsingDelegatedDriftVault({